yusufsercan/Network-Security-Lab/03-MITM-and-Protocol-Behaviors/README.md

 This module covers local network reconnaissance, ARP poisoning mechanics, packet inspection, and Man-in-the-Middle (MITM) attack vectors within controlled lab environments.

-Note / Disclaimer: The contents of this module consist purely of personal study notes, laboratory observations, and quick-reference cheatsheets recorded during my cybersecurity and engineering training.
+> ⚠️ **Note / Disclaimer:** The contents of this module consist purely of personal study notes, laboratory observations, and quick-reference cheatsheets recorded during my cybersecurity and engineering training.
 They are compiled solely for self-development and personal revision.

 ---